BlackArsenic88/financial-wellness/readme.md

 - GitHub: [Portfolio](https://github.com/BlackArsenic88?tab=repositories)

 ## Acknowledgements🙏
+- CFP Board for the Code of Ethics and Standards of Conduct.
-- CFP Board & FPA for defining holistic financial wellness models.
+- Dalton Education for defining holistic financial wellness models.
-- Dalton Education
+- The College for Financial Planning
-- NYU School of Professional Studies
+- NYU School of Professional Studies.
+- The CFA Institute.
 - US Census for real-world finance research.
 - UC Irvine datasets used for experimentation, hypothesis testing, and model validation.
 - OpenAI for foundational ML knowledge & frameworks.
-- Community contributors & financial coaches who provided user stories and anonymized profiles.
 - I am grateful.
 Thank you!